Friends of Our Lady of Lourdes PTA

 The Rottingdean Village Scarecrow competition

-Dear all, Please see the attached competition.
-The Rottingdean Village News are inviting all residents to make and display a Scarecrow for an informal competition where the best scarecrow wins a certificate!
-More details to be found on the poster below , but do watch out for an Our Lady of Lourdes School scarecrows that will be appearing shortly!!
+Dear all, The Rottingdean Village News invited all residents to make and display a Scarecrow for an informal competition where the best scarecrow wins a certificate!
+Here are our scarecrows, which gained us fourth place:

 Become a Rockinghorse Hero!

 If you have a child at Our Lady of Lourdes Primary School or you are a member of staff, then you are a member of the Parent Teacher Association (PTA).
 The PTA is also known as The Friends of Our Lady of Lourdes.
 It is a registered charity set up to raise money to support the school and make a difference for the children.
 Our objectives aren’t just about making money but also to cultivate relationships between school staff, parents, the Church and the wider community.